xaosmaker/my-farm/README.md

 # AI-Farm
+## Archived
+This repo is archived for the reason that the need for this app in the greek farming community is not needed and the marker has already apps who is connected directly to the greek GOV.gr taking from there the data for the farmer
 ## Description

 AI-Farm is an application built to help farmers efficiently manage their farm fields through a structured and reliable logging system.